coredao-org/CoreDAO-Docs/docs/api/tutorials/creating-an-account.md

 sidebar_position: 2
 ---

-# Creating an Account
+# Creating an Account on Core Scan

-Having a Core Scan account allows you to use sign-in only features and tools such as Address Watch List, Txn Private Notes, Token Ignore List and your very own API keys 🗝.
+Having a Core Scan account allows you to use sign-in only features and tools such as Address Watch List, Txn Private Notes, Token Ignore List and your very own API keys.

-> Note that creating a Core Scan account is only linked to Core Scan's block explorer services, it is not the same as creating a [CORE blockchain address](https://info.etherscan.com/what-is-an-ethereum-address/) 💡
+Note that creating a Core Scan account is only linked to Core Scan's block explorer services, it is not the same as creating a [CORE blockchain address](https://info.etherscan.com/what-is-an-ethereum-address/).

-***

 ## Register an Account